We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 I have heard mixed opinions about the Safari after dark but have yet to experience it myself.
 It is on my list of things to try in the future.
 So far, almost all of my favorite Safari experiences have been at dusk, so definitely give that a try.

 Another of the best attractions at

-Ideally, this is a ride you should prioritize going on at least twice: once during the day and once at night (when the park is open at night again, that is).
+Ideally, this is a ride you should prioritize going on at least twice: once during the day and once at night.
 The feel of the ride changes completely once the sun goes down and is definitely not to be missed.

 The queue for the ride is also very interesting and highly detailed, making your wait time a bit more bearable.

 Tip: Wait until it is full dark if at all possible so the lights on the mountain are more prominent.